Future-Proof B2B GTM: 5 Pipeline Procedures

 What role does account-based marketing play in these steps?

 Account-based marketing becomes the execution framework for high-value target accounts once you complete sales-marketing alignment and demand generation modernization.
-Use ABM tactics to coordinate personalized outreach, content, and engagement across your highest-priority prospects identified through your channel audit.
-ABM works best when supported by the foundational processes these steps establish, rather than as a standalone tactic.
+Coordinate personalized outreach, content, and engagement across your highest-priority prospects by using ABM tactics anchored to what your channel audit already revealed about where those accounts engage.
+ABM is not a starting point.
+It works best when the foundational processes these steps establish are already in place, giving it structure and signal to work from rather than asking it to operate in a vacuum.
 Integrate ABM execution into your sales-marketing alignment step for maximum impact on target account pipeline development.

 Most B2B marketing leaders recognize their legacy playbooks are producing declining returns, but they need execution support, not more strategy frameworks.
 If you want help implementing the channel audit step specifically, The Starr Conspiracy offers GTM channel mix audits that deliver a ranked portfolio with reallocation recommendations in three weeks.
 We use these exact procedures to diagnose and fix pipeline volatility for B2B tech companies.
 No guarantees, no hype metrics, just systematic execution that creates measurable artifacts and optimization capabilities.